6 Common Delayed Injuries That Occur After A Car Accident

 3. Abdominal Pain

-Abdominal pain after an accident may go unnoticed for many days and could be a sign of something more life-threatening going on and one symptom that should be investigated as soon as possible.
-Feeling pain in the abdomen can be a sign of internal bleeding, symptoms of which may include:
+Abdominal Massage therapy can also be integrated as a treatment option.
+Stay active so you can lower your risk of experiencing lower back pain after an accident may go unnoticed for many days and could be a sign of something more life-threatening going on and one symptom that should be investigated as soon as possible.
+Feeling Charlotte chiropractor.
+The pain in the abdomen can be a sign of internal bleeding, symptoms of which may include:

 - deep bruising and purplish skin